quinlan-lab/transcriptionary/README.md

 - `arrow`: default '#252525'
 - `UTR`: default '#969696'
 - `variant`: default lollipop color if no severity information is available; default 'charcoal'

+`track_palette`: palette to draw random track colors from; can be any palette in palettes.yaml

 `plot_variants`: show lollipops (boolean)
 `seqid`: chromosome